jlbprof/EveCompareFits/README.md

 * I know I can use github actions to create the executables for all 3 platforms, what I do not know how to do is tell Github this is the new release and here are the executables.
 * Help for above would be appreciated.
 * I am not fully confident in the fit parser, so I want to add unit tests for any fits that might be problematic.
-* I want to add some command line options such as `--justparse` where the program would parse each listed fit file and output the fit, so we can tell it is parsed correctly.
 * PR's will be reviewed and if I like it, will merge it.